Semi Truck Accident Lawyer in Chattanooga, TN

-Attorney Scott Davis is dedicated to fighting on behalf of truck crash victims who have been harmed by the errors of truck drivers, trucking companies, truck part manufacturers, and others.
+Attorney Scott Davis is dedicated to fighting on behalf of semi-truck accident victims who have been harmed by the errors of truck drivers, trucking companies, truck part manufacturers, and others.
 He worked for 15 years on the other side of truck wreck cases as an insurance defense lawyer.
 He understands how to anticipate the arguments that insurance companies typically make when they try to keep truck accident victims from the compensation that they desperately need.

 Today, Attorney Davis uses this knowledge to help his injured clients.
 In addition to his unique experience, he has tried over 200 cases to reach a verdict and has used his excellent negotiation skills to settle truck accident cases for victims throughout Georgia and Tennessee.

-Contact The Davis Firm, LLC by phone or online now to discuss your case.
+Contact Davis Firm, LLC by phone or online now to discuss your case.
 The consultation and claim review are free.
 Find out more about your legal options today.

-Why Truck Accident Cases Are More Complicated
+Why Semi-Truck Accident Cases Are More Complicated

 The severe injuries suffered by truck accident victims, the amount of possible compensation – and insurance coverage – available to truck accident victims, and the evidence needed to support a victim’s case are all factors that make truck accident cases complex.
 Additionally, several parties in addition to the truck driver may be liable for the crash.